 Columbia Journalism School selected him as a 2008 recipient of the Maria Moors Cabot prize, for a career of excellence in covering Latin America.

-He teaches Tell Your True Tale writing workshops, and a storytelling experiment of the same name.
+He teaches Tell Your True Tale writing workshops, and edits a storytelling webpage of the same name.

 In 2004, after ten years living and writing in Mexico, where he produced his first two books, he returned to Los Angeles to write for the L.A.
 Times, covering immigration, drug trafficking, and gangs.